Order On-Line Site Map Search

 Q: What do you mean when you talk about a yarn "blooming"?

 A: Blooming refers to a yarn characteristic to puff up and become fuller looking when washed and/or dried.
 What happens is that the overall yarn diameter increases a little, giving a "halo" and softer effect, and the offset is that the length diminishes to compensate.
 The lengths of the individual fiber lengths don't themselves necessarily shrink – just the overall length of the yarn, because of the re-distribution of fibers into their natural crimpiness.
-Sort of like pulling a strand of my curly hair taught (it's longer and appears finer) vs. letting it back into it's natural state (especially on humid days, which 99.9999% of them are in Louisiana!) when it is shorter and fuller looking.
+Sort of like pulling a strand of my curly hair taut (it's longer and appears finer) vs. letting it back into it's natural state (especially on humid days, which 99.9999% of them are in Louisiana!) when it is shorter and fuller looking.

 Q: How do you know in advance if the yarn is going to bloom?